mesarcik/mesarcik.github.io/_posts/2021-12-08-blog-post-simclr.md

 In this blog post I will document my implementation, experiments and finds of the 2020 paper by Chen et al. called "A Simple Framework for Contrastive Learning of Visual Representations" or in fewer words [SimCLR](https://arxiv.org/pdf/2002.05709.pdf).

-1. Background to self-supervised contrastive learning
+1.Background to self-supervised contrastive learning
 ------

 **1.1 What is contrastive learning?**